 Emergency contact information is collected from each student and employee.
-Students and employees are urged to make updates to emergency contact information as needed or to enter additional information as needed on MyMountHolyoke.
+Students are urged to make updates to emergency contact information as needed or to enter additional information as needed on MyMountHolyoke.
+Faculty and Staff are encouraged to update any emergency contact information in Workday.